-Collaborative stakeholder meetings and site visits were held for each HUC to seek out local experience, conservation concerns and suggestions for information needs and conservation actions (see Figure 2 and Appendix A for stakeholder meetings and workshops).
-Outreach and information gathering included 15 stakeholder meetings or workshops and included 20 different stakeholders.
-Stakeholder meetings also provided an opportunity to increase collaboration, raise general awareness and promote participation in lamprey conservation, as well as to inform the PLCI team of ongoing conservation actions in local watersheds.
+Collaborative stakeholder discussions and site visits were held in each HUC to seek out local experience, conservation concerns and suggestions for information needs and conservation actions (see Figure 2 and Appendix A for stakeholder discussions and workshops).
+Outreach and information gatherings included multiple stakeholder discussions or workshops and included over 200 different stakeholders.
+Stakeholder discussions also provided an opportunity to increase collaboration, raise general awareness and promote participation in lamprey conservation, as well as to inform the PLCI team of ongoing conservation actions in local watersheds.